gojimmypi/build_esp8266/README.md

+Updste: March 24, 2019.
+Script now works with new "port" directory structure and confirmed to work in WSL.

 # BUILD ESP8266
 This is the source code to build MicroPython for the ESP8266 on a Raspberry Pi (or debian, or WSL Ubuntu).